 How to Prepare: Quality assurance professionals should know the nuances of testing blockchain-based systems, AR/VR apps, and IoT devices.
 The required knowledge will be of technologies such as Truffle for blockchain, Unity Test Framework for AR/VR, and AWS IoT Device Tester.

 With long-term QA procedures in place, the most significant question would be: how sustainable is AI?
-Early defect detection, low-code/no-code testing, hyperautomation, and the need to support developing technologies will characterize the software testing scene in 2025 with AI-driven automation.
+In 2025, software testing will emphasize catching defects early.
+It will also include low-code and no-code testing.
+Hyperautomation will play a key role too.
+AI-driven automation will support these emerging technologies.
 If organizations and QA experts do not accept these developments, they will not be able to remain competitive.

 GIPHY App Key not set.
 Please check settings